jockee/lang/lang.md

 -- KEY
+-- TODO: update dict
+* { person | name = "George" }
+* person { name = t}
+* person {name = t}
+* person {company = "Acme United"}
 -- TODO: looks like every internal variable leaks into global scope <- probably what's not allowing us to replace foldInternal with fold in stdlib
+  -- TODO: if var only exists in scope, remove it after application -- TODO: currently we're only adding to scope. when we're as deeply nested as possible, we need to step back up and remove scope?

+how to know when to release var?
+* not just global scope, but nested scope as well (let-in in lambda, for instance)

 -- TODO: repl catch eval error and continue
+-- TODO: do we want/need string keys in dicts?

 -- MID
--- TODO: newline can't be breaking every expression. consider piping -- TODO: `filter` if-then-else without comma around predicate and then -- TODO: pretty syntax for bound functions: `empty xs = xs == []`?
+-- TODO: newline can't be breaking every expression. consider piping -- TODO: print
+-- TODO: `filter` if-then-else without comma around predicate and then -- TODO: pretty syntax for bound functions: `empty xs = xs == []`?